Home Programming The Best Databases for Storing Preprocessed Time-Series Data: A Comprehensive Comparison Guide

 TDengine

 TDengine is an open-source time-series database designed specifically for IoT and industrial applications.
-Its unique “super table” concept — where each device gets its own subtable under a shared schema — is particularly well-suited for sensor data from many devices.
+Its distinctive “super table” concept — under which each device receives its own subtable beneath a shared schema — is particularly well suited to sensor data from many devices.

 Pros: